Lakshmi-Dinesh/gpt3.5turbo_Programming_questions_generator/README.md

 What to expect - A typical use case:
-  - Upon executing the program_generator_controller.py, a GUI window launches where the user has the option to select a specified number of programming questions, a programming language(Python/Java) and a topic from the list of topics displayed.
+  - Upon executing the program_generator_controller.py, a GUI window launches where the user has the option to select a specified number of programming questions, a programming language(Python/Java), a programming level and a topic from the list of topics displayed.
   - User name and topic selection are mandatory inputs expected from the user.
   - Click the Generate questions button.
 The questions will be generated and stored in a text(.txt) file.
   - The path to the file created will be displayed to the user.